Travels of Paula and Trish # 4

 This whole region is a wine growing area.
 Naturally, Trish and I had to sample as many kinds that were available and within our budget.

-We live five minutes away from Pezenas, France and are currently looking after five Jack Russell terriers and Millie
+We lives five minutes away from Pezenas, France and were currently looking after five Jack Russell terriers and Millie

 Pezenas was visited in 1215 by the King.
 He was distressed because his had to leave his favorite sick mare in the town and go on to the crusades without her.
 When he returned, not only had his sick mare recovered, but she had given birth to a colt.